kanety/stimulus-tree-table/README.md

 # stimulus-tree-table

-A stimulus controller that attaches tree-like behaviour to table.
+A stimulus controller that attaches tree-like behavior to table.

 ## Dependencies